top of page

 How to Request Accommodations in College

 We have written many blog articles here and here about the accommodation request process.
+We've also created this short animated video to help new college students and families understand how to request accommodations.
 We are experts in helping students and families navigate learning supports in college!

 If you are a student with a documented learning, physical or mental health disability you are entitled to receive accommodations in college.
 This process should begin as soon as you accept a college's offer of admission.